Jack Saville: Barnet

 The start of the 2013–14 season saw Saville appearing in the first two league matches of the season before suffering a head injury and was substituted at half time, in a 0–0 draw against Tamworth on 13 August 2013.
 Although he recovered shortly after, Saville was dropped to the substitute bench for the next twelve matches, as well as, facing his own injury concern.
-It wasn't until on 5 October 2013 when he made his return to the starting line–up and helped Barnet draw 1–1 against Welling United Saville then set up a goal for the club, in a 1–1 draw against Wrexham on 13 October 2013.
+On 5 October 2013, he made his return to the starting line–up and helped Barnet draw 1–1 against Welling United Saville then set up a goal for the club, in a 1–1 draw against Wrexham on 13 October 2013.
 He helped Barnet keep three consecutive clean sheets between 19 October 2013 and 12 November 2013.
 Following his return from injury, Saville continued to establish himself in the first team, playing in the centre–back position.
 Once again, he helped the club keep three consecutive clean sheets between 26 November 2013 and 21 December 2013.
 After serving a one match suspension, Saville made his return to the starting line–up against Luton Town on 1 January 2014, as Barnet lost 2–1.
 He then started in the next five matches, including three clean sheets.
 However, Saville suffered a hip injury that saw him missed for weeks.
-It wasn't until on 8 March 2014 when he made his return from injury, starting the whole game, in a 1–0 loss against Gateshead.
+On 8 March 2014, he made his return from injury, starting the whole game, in a 1–0 loss against Gateshead.
 However, Saville found himself in and out of the starting line–up for the rest of the 2013–14 season, making three appearances.
 At the end of the 2013–14 season, he went on to make twenty–four appearances in all competitions.
 Following this, the club announced that Saville was being released, though he was invited back to the club for pre-season training.
 Saville was later offered a new one-year deal, and it was announced he would be staying with the Bees on 2 June 2014.